o0oDanielHaroo0o/profile-card-component/README.md

 ### The challenge

-Build out the project this profile card component and get it looking as close to the design as possible with the designs provided.
+Build out this profile card component and get it looking as close to the design as possible with the designs provided.

 ![Design preview for the Profile card component coding challenge](./design/desktop-preview.jpg)